Signs this may be a problem:

 Don’t get too alarmed if you see some of these personality traits in yourself.
 A lot of people have different personality quirks.
 In fact, personality disorders aren’t diagnosed until 18 years of age because our personality is still in development up to this point.
 What’s different about personality disorders is that a person’s behaviour will be extreme – and they usually aren’t able to adapt or change it.

 Types of personality disorders

 Some of the different types of personality disorders are:

-- Schizotypal personality disorder.
-Not really caring about other people and unusual thoughts such as “magical thinking” – that is, believing you can influence people and events through your thoughts.
+- Schizotypal personality disorder: Not really caring about other people and having unusual thoughts such as “magical thinking” – that is, believing you can influence people and events through your thoughts.